michaelwitz/task-blaster/docs/ImplementationPlan.md

 # Implementation Plan - Task Blaster

-This document provides a detailed implementation plan for transitioning the functionality of Task Blaster from the existing Next.js/TypeScript/Drizzle setup to a JavaScript/Fastify/Drizzle stack with TypeScript React client in a monorepo architecture.
+This document provides a detailed implementation plan for transitioning the functionality of Task Blaster from the existing Next.js/TypeScript/Drizzle setup to a JavaScript/Fastify/Drizzle stack with JavaScript React client in a monorepo architecture.

 ## Phase 1: Documentation & Foundation